 Since most of the boards likely won’t hit studs, one trick I learned is to nail them in at alternating angles, which creates more leverage so they’ll ‘grab’ onto the drywall better.

 After the vertical pieces were in, I started with the horizontals, making sure to measure for each gap as they all varied slightly.

 This part was simple too.
 You just have to take your time and measure carefully.
 I found they stayed put just fine without hitting studs, but you could always add liquid nails to be extra safe.

 This is the fun part, when you start to see your vision come to life.

 There was only one roadblock here… cutting around an outlet.
 I used my jigsaw—it would be completely hidden behind the TV so it didn’t really matter.

-About 4 hours later it was done (this was just me, so with two people it could go a lot faster).
+About four hours later, all the boards were up (this was just me, so with two people it could go a lot faster).

 I used fast drying caulk so I could paint the same day, and used my Mouse hand sander with 240 grit sandpaper to smooth out the dried spackle.

 Update several years later: In hindsight, I would recommend using an oil-based primer first.
 The raw/cut edges of the MDF soak up water based paint and give it a noticeably rough texture (another reason why you should just buy MDF trim boards!)
 Priming first is certainly more work, but will give you the most even finish and professional looking results.

 Having an awesome short handled angled brush is my best advice—so much easier and faster than using painters tape along the edges.